How Renovations and Home Improvements Affect Home Insurance

-What Should I Know if I’m Doing My Own Renovations?
+What Should I Know if I'm Doing My Renovations?

 How Do I Know if the Improvements I'm Making Need to Be Reported?

-If it’s not possible to add coverage to a homeowners policy for a project or additions, you can buy a builders risk insurance policy instead.
+If you can't add coverage to your homeowners insurance policy for a project, you can buy a builder's risk insurance policy instead.
 You can buy this kind of insurance from an insurance company specializing in construction insurance.
 This type of insurance usually rises as the construction comes to a close.

 How Do I Insure a Fixer-Upper?